cyn900/JSC370-project/README.md

 ## Summary and Next Steps

 ### Diverse User Engagement
-- **Contextual Versatility**: Users engage with Jargon across professional, educational, and social media sites.
-Highlighting Jargon’s adaptability in these areas could enhance its appeal and utility.
+- **Contextual Versatility**: Spanish is the most popular language.
+Users engage with Jargon across various sites.

 ### Impact of Features on User Engagement
 - **Optimizing Features**: Features such as goal setting and interface preferences (highlight vs. underline styles) significantly influence engagement.
 Optimizing these based on user feedback and behavioral patterns can drive higher satisfaction and retention.